treeverse/lakeFS/design/k8s-job-hook.md

 ## Goals

 - Allow lakeFS actions directly to trigger actions running on Kubernetes
-- Enable non-blocking execution for post-merge and post-merge
+- Enable non-blocking execution for post-commit and post-merge
 - Support successful job completion as condition for the commit and merge operations